-The interim condensed consolidated financial statements of the Group as at September 30, 2019 and for the nine-month periods ended September 30, 2019 and 2018, have been prepared in accordance with Philippine Accounting Standard (PAS) 34, Interim Financial Reporting.
+The interim condensed consolidated financial statements of the Group as at March 31, 2020 and for the three-month periods ended March 31, 2020 and 2019, have been prepared in accordance with Philippine Accounting Standard (PAS) 34, Interim Financial Reporting.

-Accordingly, the interim condensed consolidated financial statements do not include all of the information and disclosures required in the annual consolidated financial statements, and should be read in conjunction with the Group's annual audited consolidated financial statements as at and for the year ended December 31, 2018.
+Accordingly, the interim condensed consolidated financial statements do not include all of the information and disclosures required in the annual consolidated financial statements, and should be read in conjunction with the Group's annual audited consolidated financial statements as at and for the year ended December 31, 2019.

-The interim condensed consolidated financial statements are presented in Philippine Peso (P), the Group's presentation currency.
+The interim condensed consolidated financial statements are presented in Philippine Peso (\mathbb{P}), the Group's presentation currency.
 All amounts were rounded-off to the nearest Peso, except when otherwise indicated.
-The interim condensed consolidated financial statements have been prepared under the historical cost basis, except for fair value through profit or loss (FVPL), available-for-sale (AFS) financial assets and derivative financial instruments which have been measured at fair value.
+The interim condensed consolidated financial statements have been prepared under the historical cost basis, except for except for financial assets at fair value through other comprehensive income (FVOCI), available-for-sale (AFS) financial assets which have been measured at fair value and financial liabilities at fair value through profit or loss (FVPL).